mackostya/gen-tab/README.md

 python -m tensorboard.main --logdir [logdir name]  --samples_per_plugin "images=100"
 ```

 If you want to specialize specific blocks of your architecture, including their histomgrams, weights and gradients please edit them in [tb_settings.yaml](https://github.com/mackostya/gen-tab/blob/main/conf/tb_settings.yaml).
 Add them to `parameters_to_visualize`.

+# Detailed Description of the Repository

+The training workflow is implemented using PyTorch Lightning.
+Below is a description of the individual modules:

+- `conf/`
+  - `conf/generation_config.yaml` – Describes the model hyperparameters, the data path, and the checkpoint path.
+  - `conf/tb_settings.yaml` – Specifies the settings for logging with TensorBoard.
+- `docs/` – Contains important documents, such as the CTGAN License.
+- `scripts/`
+  - `scripts/train.py` – Script for training the models.
+  - `scripts/generate.py` – <span style="color:red;">Work in Progress</span>.
+- `src/`
+  - `src/[model]/` – Implementation of the training procedures and architecture for each model.
+    - `src/[model]/loop.py` – **PyTorch Lightning** loop.
+Each loop inherits from `L.LightningModule` to leverage all the functionalities provided by Lightning for training and from `ModelInterface` for TensorBoard logging and checkpoint management.
+    - `src/[model]/model/` – Model-specific blocks and functions (e.g., *Encoder*, *Decoder*, *Discriminator*, *Generator*, etc.).
+  - `src/factory.py` – Generalizes model creation using the factory design pattern.
+For more details, see [this article](https://www.geeksforgeeks.org/factory-method-python-design-patterns/).
+  - `src/interface.py` – Provides a model interface with general logging functions used across all models.
+  - `src/visualizations.py` – Contains `matplotlib` visualizations used in the repository.
+  - `src/tools.py` – Includes various utility functions used throughout the repository.